Josefina Guerrero: Post-war

 Because of Guerrero's disease, she was sent to Tala Leprosarium in Novaliches.
 The institution was filthy, and there was no running water or electricity.
-It was crowded, and there were only four nurses who looked after 650 patients.
+It was crowded, and only four nurses looked after 650 patients.
 Necessities such as food, clothing and bedding were insufficient.

 Guerrero devoted her time cleaning around the facility.
 She also helped build coffins for those who died.
-She decided to write a letter to a friend's connection in the US about conditions at the leprosarium.
-Her letter was forwarded to chaplains at the Carville National Leprosarium in Louisiana where it was circulated and reached a local publication, Manila Times.
-An exposé by Arsenio Lacson about the institution was published on the front page of the newspaper.
-Several other mass media sources then reported the story which prompted the local government to investigate.
+She wrote a letter to a friend's connection in the US about conditions at the leprosarium.
+Her letter was forwarded to chaplains at the Carville National Leprosarium in Louisiana, where it was circulated and reached a local publication, Manila Times.
+The newspaper's front page published an exposé by Arsenio Lacson about the institution.
+Several other mass media sources then reported the story, prompting the local government to investigate.
 The leprosarium was subsequently renovated.
 The facilities were cleaned up and improved—new beds were provided, food rations increased, telephones installed, and more medical personnel were added.